aldryn/aldryn-docs/docs/index.rst

 hosting, content management, Addon-development, dependency management, product lifecycle and shared team access.

 This documentation provides a high level overview of what Aldryn has to offer.
-Then goes deeper into topics that are typically used by:
+It then goes deeper into topics that are typically used by:

 * Project Managers